 While chatbots are a relatively new technology, they are gaining immense popularity in the digital world and among consumers as of late.
 With virtual assistants in more and more homes every day and with a wealth of information just a few taps away on our smartphones, we’ve grown accustomed to having instantaneous access to all the answers we’re looking for.
 That’s why it’s crucial for businesses to adapt.
 Chatbot can provide that instantaneous response users are looking for and still provide a memorable customer experience.

 Having an ultimately successful chatbot depends on having a real issue it can solve.
 Don’t develop a chatbot simply because you see other sites doing it or read about them in a marketing blog.
-You should have real goals you want to meet with your chatbot.
+You should have realistic goals you want to meet with your chatbot.

 Your chatbot goals should largely reflect company goals that are short-term.
 What types of tasks would be best suited for a chatbot?
 Perhaps you want your chatbot to answer FAQs for your customers.
 Or maybe you want your chatbot to be proactive and focus on informing users of new services or products you offer.
 Whatever items you decide on, the ultimate mission is to create an easier, quicker, and more satisfying experience for your customers.